Skip To Content Skip To Menu Skip To Footer

 Suggested curricular flow through the major

-There are several approaches for completion of the major; the flexibility is provided to enable students to study abroad.
-That being said, it is very important to start Chemistry during the first semester (based on placement scores in Chemistry and in Math).
+It is best to start Chemistry during the first semester (based on placement scores in Chemistry and in Math).
 In addition to CHEM 131 or 141, interested students should take either a Math class or a Biology 130-level course.

-If starting Chemistry during the first semester of college is not recommended (based on Math placement), then interested students should take MATH 151 during the first year (first semester if possible, so MATH 170 could be taken in Spring of the first year).
-Students also should complete the BIOL 130-level coursework during the first year (one BIOL class in each semester).
+If starting Chemistry during the first semester of college is not recommended (based on Math placement), then interested students should take MATH 151 during the first semester (see Option 3, below).

 For more details in terms of planning the academic program after the first semester, it is helpful to get advice from BCMB faculty following arrival to Campus.